python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/020_Sample_Rates_Intro.md

 # Sample rates: Introduction

-ℹ️ This material coincides with material from SDR slideshow A (slide 25).
+ℹ️ This material coincides with material from SDR slideshow A (slides 22, 25, 28-32, 40-42).

 At this point, you've used various Graphical User Interface (GUI) features to manually adjust the amplitude and the frequency of a pure sine wave.
 Human-powered modulation is certainly useful, as thousands of telegraph operators could tell you.